Mr-Forder/TicketMe/README.md

 # TicketMe

-An bugtracking app that allows users to register, login, submit, modify and delete support tickets for any kind of project.
+A bugtracking app that allows users to register, login, submit, modify and delete support tickets for any kind of project.

 Built using the MERN stack, you'll need a MongoDB URI to get started.